 The screenshot shows the CIS website homepage.
 At the top, the CIS logo and the tagline "Confidence in the Connected World" are visible.
 A navigation bar with "Quick Links" for CIS Controls, CIS Benchmarks, CIS-CAT Pro, and MS-ISAC is present.
 Below the navigation, there are three main menu items: "Cybersecurity Best Practices", "Cybersecurity Tools", and "Cybersecurity Threats".
 A "Blog Post" section highlights "Announcing CIS Benchmark for Docker 1.8".
 A large central banner states: "CIS harnesses the power of a global IT community to safeguard public and private organizations against cyber threats."
-To the right, a box for "MS-ISAC" is shown, stating: "CIS is home to the Multi-State Information Sharing and Analysis Center".
+To the right, a box for "MS-ISAC" (Multi-State Information Sharing and Analysis Center) is shown, featuring the MS-ISAC logo and a call to action "Learn more".
 At the bottom, there are links for "Consensus-based Guidelines", "Objective Standards", and "Secure Online Experience".
-The URL <https://www.cisecurity.org> is prominently displayed at the bottom of the page.